Zen: Chinese Chan

-Neither Ferguson nor McRae give a periodisation for Chinese Chán following the Song-dynasty, though McRae mentions "at least a post-classical phase or perhaps multiple phases".
-According to David McMahan: During the Ming dynasty (1368–1644) and the Qing Dynasty (1644–1912) Chán was part of a larger, syncretic Buddhist culture.
-A final phase can be distinguished from the 19th century onward, when western imperialism had a growing influence in South-East Asia, including China.
-A side effect of this imperial influence was the modernisation of Asian religions, adapting them to western ideas and rhetorical strategies.
+Neither Ferguson nor McRae give a periodisation for Chinese Chan following the Song-dynasty, though McRae mentions "at least a post-classical phase or perhaps multiple phases".
+David McMahan discusses the later Ming (1368–1644) and Qing (1644–1912) era of Chan, which saw increasing syncretism with other traditions, and a later modern phase (19th century onwards) during which Chan adapted western ideas and attempted to modernize in response to the pressure of foreign imperialism.